isomerpages/moe-acjc/index.md

           description: Singapore Youth Festival
           url: /c-c-a-competitions/singapore-youth-festival-arts-presentation-2025/
   - infopic:
+      title: FUN-O-RAMA XXVII
+      subtitle: 2026 FUN-O-RAMA XXVII
+      id: infopic
+      description: To all ACSians, come back for a taste of nostalgia and relive the good 'ol FOR frenzy and for all, don't miss out on this colossal carnival!
+      image: /images/FOR 2024/FORXXVII/FOR_XXVII.jpg
+      alt: FUN-O-RAMA XXVII
+  - infopic:
       subtitle: 2025 NSG and SYF Results
       id: infopic
       description: We would like to congratulate the CCA groups on their achievements